 Radicchio Rossa Di Treviso (Tardiva) DBOS 40/60

 This is the latest of the red Treviso-type radicchios.The tardiva(late harvest) has much more pronounced ribs and splayed leaves.It has more depth of flavour and stronger bitter accents than the earlier (precoce) variety.It easily resists frosts and naturally can be harvested quite late in the season.
+Please note this variety can take longer than most to germinate.

 Sow 1cm late summer to autumn and harvest through winter.